Monday, January 19, 2026

 Share

-The Journeymen Collective are helping professionals find their sense of purpose through psychedelic psilocybin experiences.
+The Journeymen Collective are helping CEOs and other professionals find their sense of purpose through psychedelic psilocybin experiences.

-There are business owners, like Toms Shoes founder Blake Mycoskie, who recently pledged $100 million to psychedelic research after his own battle with depression in 2018 led him to find relief ayahuasca, the psychedelic South American brew rich in DMT.
+Case in point: Toms Shoes founder Blake Mycoskie recently pledged $100 million to psychedelic research after a personal battle with depression in 2018 led him to find relief in ayahuasca, the psychedelic South American brew rich in DMT.
 OpenAI’s CEO Sam Altman has also advocated for psychedelic use.
 So has David Bronner, CEO of the popular organic soap company, Dr. Bronner’s.
-The company has donated millions to support psychedelic legislative efforts and last year, began covering employee ketamine treatments.
+The company has donated millions to support psychedelic legislative efforts and in 2022, began covering employee ketamine treatments.

 Blake Mycoskie